flaskcwg/flaskcwg.github.io/README.md

 Alternatively, you can also run `tox`.

+## How does the site runs in production?

+PRs are made to source branch.
+The source branch is automatically extrapolated to the main branch where gh-pages is deployed

 ## How to add a new page?

 In `static.py`, under generate, add another generate function: